 Physical Therapy Assistant School in Dallas with Program Overviews

-The Dallas area has one college that offers a physical therapy assistant program within 36 minutes of downtown.
+The Dallas area has one public college that offers a physical therapy assistant program within 36 minutes of downtown.
 Learn about the degree program, admission info and program requirements to make an informed education decision.

 Physical Therapy Assistant Programs in Dallas

-Students who are interested in physical therapy assistant programs have limited choices in the Dallas area, with only one school offering this program.
+Students who are interested in physical therapy assistant programs have limited choices in the Dallas area, with only one public school offering this program.
 This article covers information about the program and includes a table detailing tuition and other information about the school's attributes.

-- Tarrant County College, is a public school in Fort Worth, Texas 32 miles from downtown Dallas.
+- Tarrant County College is a public school in Fort Worth, Texas, 32 miles from downtown Dallas.
 Its physical therapy assistant associates' degree program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

-Prosepective physical therapist assistant students often consider tuition and school size when deciding on a school.
+Prospective physical therapist assistant students often consider tuition and school size when deciding on a school.
 This table provides information about the school's attributes.